kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 <p>
-I stare, utterly confused, at the device in my hands.
+I stare, utterly confused at the device in my hands.
 It retains its silence.
 </p>

 <p>